FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 | **DELETE** | Pass request to **Context Provider**                                        | Delete the entity within the **Context Provider**, Respond to the context broker with a status code |

 Effectively every simple registration is saying _"this entity is held elsewhere"_, but the entity data can be requested and modified via requests to this context broker.
+All context brokers should support simple registrations, and indeed, simple registrations such as these are necessary for the operation of federated arrays of context brokers working in large scale systems, where there is no concept of "entity exclusiveness", that is no entity is bound to an individual broker.

 For partial registrations the situation is more complex